vuduong191/Gitbook/web-development/uclax-coding-boot-camp-projects.md

 [Index](https://vuduong191.github.io/Word-Guess-Game/) \| [Github Repo](https://github.com/vuduong191/Word-Guess-Game)

-This is the homework for week 3, when we started to learn Java Script
+This is the homework for week 3, when we started to learn Java Script to make websites interactive.

 ## Jquery Calculator